Spencer leads Loyola over Boston U. 66-58 - NewsBreak

 Spencer leads Loyola over Boston U. 66-58

-BOSTON -- Cam Spencer registered 19 points as Loyola (Maryland) defeated Boston University 66-58 on Friday.
-Jaylin Andrews...www.dailyherald.com

-BOSTON -- Cam Spencer registered 19 points as Loyola (Maryland) defeated Boston University 66-58 on Friday.
-Jaylin Andrews...www.dailyherald.com
+Cam Spencer registered 19 points as Loyola (Maryland) defeated Boston University 66-58 on Friday.

+Jaylin Andrews had 12 points for Loyola (8-6, 2-1 Patriot League).
+Kenneth Jones added 10 points.
+Golden Dike had nine rebounds.

+Boston University totaled 17 points in the first half, a season low.

 Comments / 0